 - Work might be seasonal, and you might have periods of unemployment.

 - Evening and weekend work is common.

-- You could work both indoors and outdoors in all weather.
+- You could work both indoors and outdoors in all weathers.

 - You might have to travel to games and sometimes spend time away from home, possibly abroad.